Aroro-Cyber/roomie01/README.md

 # How to run the app

-1. Open the app in the IDE of your choice.
+1. Open the IDE of your choice.

 2. Open the terminal and git clone the master branch.